The Entrepreneurial Program offers two primary services:

 SERVICE B: Nutritional Information

 We use a Nutrition Database to input a product formulation and provide a Nutrition Facts Panel and Ingredient Statement for food products.
-We are currently only providing the Nutrition Labeling and Education Act 1990 Nutrition Facts Panel format.
+We are currently able to provide the Nutrition Labeling and Education Act 1990 Nutrition Facts Panel and FDA 2016 Nutrition Label format.

 The information collected on our form is for the purpose of classification and nutritional labeling only.
 We will maintain your product information on the computer, under password protection, for a short time in case you request changes or modifications.